 The cage’s dimensions are 23.62 inches long by 14.37 inches wide and 11.81 inches tall.
 It weighs only 6.37 pounds, making it easier to move from space to space when needed.
 To clean the cage, easily open the top door or detach the base from the wire netting.

 The cage includes the accessories that you need for them to have a comfortable life.
 These include a nest, an exercise wheel, a drinking bottle with a steel nozzle, and a feeding bowl.
-Not all the accessories are made to as high a standard as the cage itself.
+Not all the accessories are made to as high a standard as the cage itself, but we think this is the best overall cage for pet mice this year.

 2. Ware Chew Proof Small Animal Cage — Best Value

 The design includes two large doors to access the interior of the cage, both on the same side of the cage and about the same size.
 The entire cage is quite large, standing at 24 inches tall, 17 inches long, and 12.75 inches wide.
-It is easy to assemble upon delivery, and best of all, it is one of the best mouse cages for the money.
-It does not come with any other accessories beyond the ladders and ramps.
+It is easy to assemble upon delivery, and best of all, we think it is the best cage for pet mice for the money.
+However, it does not come with any other accessories beyond the ladders and ramps.

 3. Prevue Pet Products 528 Small Animal Cage — Premium Choice